nikitagusarov/website_source/content/en/post/2022-02-01-self-hosting/index.md

 ```

 Please note, that these contents are placed inside the same `server` block of our proxy configuration as previously added entry related to *NextCloud*.
-This will allow us to reach vaultwarden from behind the `nginx` proxy.
+This will allow us to reach *Vaultwarden* from behind the `nginx` proxy.

 Finally it remains to schedule the automated jobs for updates and backups.
 As well as harden the configuration with additional security measures (ex: `fail2ban`), but we will talk about it another time.